-Puzzle Creek & Deception Creek flow into Running River that combines with Star River which contributes sizable proportions of flow in the Burdekin River.
-Not far away from this area is Paluma Range National Park and the Mount Zero Taravale Nature Reserve which also has it's own very similar gorges and waterfalls.
+In the Hidden Valley, Queensland vicinity, Puzzle Creek and Deception Creek flow into Running River combining with Star River which contributes sizable proportions of flow in the Burdekin River.
+Not far away from this area is Paluma Range National Park and the Mount Zero Taravale Nature Reserve which also has its own very similar gorges and waterfalls.

 Set up a rope sweep, highline, waterline, or flying fox!
 I've also been told that people have rafted down the river in full flow - now that would be scary!